2012 Dhaka garment factory fire

 The 2012 Dhaka garment factory fire broke out on 24 November 2012, in the Tazreen Fashion factory in the Ashulia district on the outskirts of Dhaka, Bangladesh.
 At least 117 people were confirmed dead in the fire, and over 200 were injured, making it the deadliest factory fire in the nation's history.
-The fire was initially presumed to be caused by an electrical short circuit, but Prime Minister Sheikh Hasina has since suspected that the fire had been arson and an act of "sabotage" due to the occurrence of previous comparable events.
-This event and others similar to it have led to numerous proposed reforms in workers' rights and safety laws in Bangladesh.
+The cause of the fire was not determined.
+It was initially presumed to be caused by an electrical short circuit, the cause of 80% of factory fires in Bangladesh.
+A widely criticized government report alleged an act of "sabotage", without identifying who committed it or why.
+This fire and others similar to it have led to numerous proposed reforms in workers' rights and safety laws in Bangladesh.